timostrating/PHP-JupyterNotebook-Test/README.md

 ## Windows 10
 I did not got it working on my windows machine.
 I will update this readme as soon as I do get it working.
 It has to do with the php ZMQ extension that needs to be manualy installed on windows.
+(Stackoverflow is telling me that you should download the dll versions of the extension you want to install.
+This dll should than be moved in your php installation folder.
+After moving the file there you should also add it to your php.ini file to make it really working. )